itsneufox/installation_openmp_ubuntu/README.md

 ## Prerequisites
 Before starting this guide, you should have:
-- A machine running Ubuntu (20.04 or later recommended);
+- A machine running Ubuntu (20.04 or later recommended) or another Debian based Linux;
 - Filezilla or WinSCP for file transfers;
-- PuTTY or your hosting SSH solution;
+- PuTTY or your hosting SSH solution;<br>
+> [!NOTE]
+> *If you install WinSCP, the installer will prompt you to install PuTTY!<br>
+> It's up to you if you want to install it or not, but you can always download it later!*

 <br>

 ## Part A - Connect, update and create user

-### Step 1 - Open PuTTY or your hosting SSH solution and connect to your Ubuntu instance
+### Step 1 - Open PuTTY or your hosting SSH solution and connect to your  instance
 > [!NOTE]
 > *There are compreensive guides on the web or even your hosting solution website on how to connect via PuTTY.<br>
 > Some SSH connections need a key, so i can't provide any help here, but feel free to ask on open.mp discord or search the web!*